bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 IDs in unsubscribe form changed.
 Backend: preview added.

-Version 3.2.5: switch from cURL to RequestFactory.
+Version 3.2.6: switch from cURL to RequestFactory.
-Mathematical captcha check enhanced.
-Bugfix #59: no categories added in tt_address
+Bugfix: no categories added in tt_address.
+PHP email validation added.
+Security fix: default password for fe_users set to a random password.
+Security fix: mathematical captcha check enhanced (it was possible to cheat).
+Security fix: settings.doubleOptOut set from 0 to 1.
+You can set it to 0 if you don´t want a double opt out subscription.
+Security fix: additional check added to the delete-action (it was possible to unsubscribe all users).
+Security fix: Information Disclosure in the  new- and unsubscribe-action.